Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 The manufacturer of the vehicle is the initial owner.
 The pre-loaded data contains a vehicle that is owned by the manufacturer (to mimic a vehicle that has not yet been sold).

 There are registries for maintainers, manufacturers and vehicles.
 These are important as the maintenance log has dependencies on them.
 Their related contracts are fully tested.
-However the primary focus of the Dapp is the vehicle maintenance log.
+However the primary focus of the dApp is the vehicle maintenance log.
 The other registries will be populated with static data in order for the Dapp to run.
 Separate Dapps could be built for each registry or using a combination of them for different use cases.

 ## User Stories